Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 * [x] function to detect the preferred package manager by OS by looking at /etc/os-release
 * [x] For each Linux OS, how to unpacking, install, uninstall, update, upgrade, autoclean...
 - [x] Extract generic install of dependencies in root generic to a common property function. --> (This is done to have all programs having its own dependencies in place in self package installation)
+- [x] `data_features.sh`: Create or integrate loc function bash feature which displays the total lines of code of a script

 ###### Axel
 - [x] Delete / rearrange arguments of one letter